balderdashy/sails-docs/concepts/extending-sails/Hooks/usinghooks.md

-# Using Hooks in a Sails App
+# Using hooks in a Sails app

 ## Using a project hook
 To use a project hook in your app, first create the `api/hooks` folder if it doesn&rsquo;t already exist.
 Then [create the project hook](http://sailsjs.org/documentation/concepts/extending-sails/Hooks/projecthooks.html) or copy the folder for the hook you want to use into `api/hooks`.